AdenWhitworth/PlantPal_Front-End/README.md

 ### Vercel Setup

+1. **Vercel Projects**:
+   - Ensure your frontend is set up as a Vercel Project.

-1. **Restrict Automatic Builds**: Automatic builds from Git commits are disabled through the projects `vercel.json`.
+2. **Restrict Automatic Builds**: Automatic builds from Git commits are disabled through the projects `vercel.json`.

 ```json
    {